-E. coli O157:H7 samples that have non-typical colonies on mRBA or typical colonies that are latex agglutination negative for O157 can be reported as negative.
 Colony colors from representative strains of STEC serogroups are listed in MLG 5C Appendix 2 "Morphologies of Representative Strains from Six non-O157 Shiga Toxin-Producing Escherichia coli (STEC) Grown on Modified Rainbow[®] Agar."
 Coloration of non-O157 E. coli colonies may vary based on proximity to other competitor colonies or medium discoloration due to competitor colony growth, so test at least one colony from each identified colony morphology found on the mRBA plate.

-Samples that have no growth on mRBA or colonies that are agglutination negative for the serogroup identified by the rapid screen can be reported as negative for STEC.
-Samples that auto-agglutinate must be carried on as potential positive samples using further analysis with the presumptive rapid screen.
+A mRBA plate with no growth, non-typical colonies or typical colonies that are latex agglutination negative for the serogroup identified by the rapid screen can be reported as negative for STEC.

+A mRBA plate with typical colonies that are latex agglutination positive for the serogroup identified by the rapid screen must be carried on for further analysis with the presumptive rapid screen procedure.